peterkhe1999/CheatSheet/OSCP/README.md

 Kerberos TGT and service tickets for users currently logged on to the local machine are stored for future use.
 These tickets are also stored in LSASS.

 List the contents of the SMB share on WEB04.
-This will create and cache a service ticket.
+This will create and cache a service ticket

 ```pwsh
 dir \\web04.corp.com\backup